 If you take pride in your lawn and you don’t want the summer sun scorching your Kentucky bluegrass, perennial ryegrass, fine fescue or other common lawn grasses, you have a sprinkler system set up in your lawn.
 Your sprinkler system will work overtime during the summer months and the sprinkler heads can become clogged.
 The lines are also prone to cracking and leaking.
-Do yourself (and your lawn) a favor and have a qualified plumber inspect your sprinkler system at the beginning of the summer so you can get on top of problems before they become a big issue.
+Do yourself (and your lawn) a favor and have a qualified plumber inspect your sprinkler system at the beginning of the summer so you can get on top of plumbing problems before they become a big issue.

-3) Washing machine
+3) Washing machine plumbing issues

 It’s not uncommon to see more dirt and grime on clothing in the summer as everyone is more active, especially children.
 Everyone is taking more showers, creating more towel laundry in the process.
 Check your hoses to and from the machine for leaks, and make sure it doesn’t have a kink in it as this can lead to damage.
 Also, don’t risk an overload situation, which can lead to flooding – do smaller, more frequent loads.